troettinger/TomTools/articles/azurestack-operator-nodestatus.md

 ## **Recommended Steps**

-Before applying the follwing steps ensure that no node operation is currently running!
+Before applying the follwing steps ensure that no opeartion is currently in progress.
+(Update endpoint to match your environment)

 1. Open PowerShell and add your Azure Stack environment.
 (This requires Azure Stack PowerShell to be installed on your computer)

  ```powershell
 Add-AzureRmEnvironment -Name AzureStack -ARMEndpoint https://adminmanagement.local.azurestack.external